cherfia/chromiumly/README.md

-  skipNetworkIdleEvent?: boolean; // Do not wait for Chromium network to be idle (default false) metadata?: Metadata; // Metadata to be written. cookies?: Cookie[]; // Cookies to be written.
+  skipNetworkIdleEvent?: boolean; // Do not wait for Chromium network to be idle (default false) metadata?: Metadata; // Metadata to be written. cookies?: Cookie[]; // Cookies to be written. downloadFrom?: DownloadFrom; //Download a file from a URL.
+It must return a Content-Disposition header with a filename parameter.
 };
 ```